SwatiNasi/Java---DSA-Projects/README.md.txt

-# Inventory Management System - Java Project:
+# Movie Ticket Booking System - Java Project:

-A console-based Java program to manage inventory for products in a store.
+A console-based Java program to book and manage movie tickets in a theater.

 ## Features:

-- Add, search, update, and delete products
-- Sort products by price or quantity
-- Display all products with low-stock warning
+- View seat layout (5x5) with available and booked seats
+- Book a seat with automatic ticket pricing
+- Cancel a booked seat
-- Show inventory summary including total stock value, most expensive and cheapest products
+- Show seat summary (total, booked, available)
+- User-friendly console interface

 ## Skills/Concepts Used:

 - Java
-- Arrays
+- 2D Arrays
 - Loops & Conditional Statements
-- Sorting Algorithms (Bubble Sort)
-- Basic Inventory Management Logic
+- Basic Booking System Logic

 ## How to Run:

-1. Clone the repository
+1. Clone the repository.
-2. Run `InventoryManagement.java` in any Java IDE
+2. Run "MovieTicketBooking.java" in any Java IDE.